 How can we reduce damage to homes, businesses and infrastructure and better communicate the risk of flooding to communities?

 New technology to improve the way we reduce flood hazards in communities and communicate flood risk would be valuable to local and senior governments, the insurance industry and to consumers across North America and internationally.
 Water Issue Leaders: Fraser Basin Council and Natural Resources CanadaSee more

 How can we improve access to clean drinking water for Indigenous communities in B.C.?

 Indigenous communities throughout Canada lack access to clean and safe drinking water.
 Solutions need to be found to improve water testing and treatment in order to realize basic human rights for Indigenous Peoples in Canada and address the disproportionate lack of clean drinking water.
 Water Issue Leaders: Natural Resources Research and Okanagan Nation AllianceSee more

-On-campus INFO-SESSIONS will take place on campuses across BC in October and November:
+On-campus info-session will take place on campuses across BC:

 Pearson College Victoria: details to be confirmed

 University of Northern BC: details to be confirmed

 Anna Warwick Sears, Executive Director, Okanagan Basin Water Board

 Denise Neilsen, Director – Okanagan Water Stewardship Council